dongjunlong/udacity-disaster/README.md

    after this,if no error,you can open browser to display the web app.
 3. Go to http://0.0.0.0:3001/

-	use env|grep to find the server address
+	- use env|grep to find the server address
-	Go to browser and use
+	- Go to browser and use
 	https://SPACEID-3001.SPACEDOMAIN
-    in my project,go to https://view6914b2f4-3001.cn1-udacity-student-workspaces.com/
+    - in my project,go to https://view6914b2f4-3001.cn1-udacity-student-workspaces.com/

+4. reference

+   -in this project, we can study more skills from other guys and their github, you can search "udacity" and "disaters".